Collect recurring payments with subscriptions

 Cancel a subscription

 If a buyer asks to cancel their subscription, you can cancel the subscription via the subscription record in HubSpot.
 The subscription will be canceled immediately and the customer will no longer be charged.
 You can wait to cancel until the end of the billing term, or cancel the subscription and issue a refund for the unused service days.
-If you cancel a subscription that has a pending ACH payment, the pending payment will not be automatically canceled and refunded, so you will also need to issue a refund for that pending payment.
+If you cancel a subscription that has a pending bank transfer payment, such as ACH, the pending payment will not be automatically canceled and refunded, so you will also need to issue a refund for that pending payment.

 Please note: if you don't have a refund policy, it is recommended to cancel closer to the billing date.